dylibso/chicory/docs/docs/usage/memory.md

 ExportFunction countVowels = instance.export("count_vowels");
 ```

-To pass it a string, we first need to put the string in the module's memory.
+To pass it a string, we first need to write the string into the module's memory.
 To make this easier and safe,
 the module gives us some extra exports to allow us to allocate and deallocate memory:

 ```java